 New Mexico Bill Permanently Creates Office of New Americans

-A measure permanently creating the Office of New Americans in New Mexico is now awaiting the signature of Governor Michelle Lujan Grisham after the lawmakers approved House Bill 124 with a vote of 22-12.
+A new measure to permanently create the Office of New Americans in New Mexico is now awaiting the signature of Governor Michelle Lujan Grisham after lawmakers approved House Bill 124 with a vote of 22-12.

 The measure formalizes the Office of New Americans under the New Mexico Department of Workforce Solutions, transitioning it from a grant-funded initiative into a permanent state office.